atteo/dollarbrace/README.md

 Properties properties;
 String contentToFilter;

-Filtering.filter(contentToFilter, new  PropertiesPropertyResolve(properties));
+PropertyFilter filter = Filtering.getFilter(new PropertiesPropertyResolver(properties);

+String filteredResult = filter.filter(contentToFilter);
 ```

 In-depth description
 ====================

-Filtering.filter(String, PropertyResolver) method allows you to filter the string by replacing any ${name}
+filter(String) method allows you to filter the string by replacing any ${name}
-with the value produced by the provided resolver.
+with the value produced by the provided resolvers.

 Each resolver is required to implement PropertyResolver interface: